 For Class B, C and D devices, the RA or CAB needs to be satisfied that the manufacturer has an effective quality management system in place, appropriate for the device under assessment.
-In doing this, the RA or CAB will consider any relevant existing certification and, if not satisfied e.g. with its scope or with post market performance history, may carry out an on-site audit of the manufacturer's facility.
+In doing this, the RA or CAB will consider any relevant existing certification and, if not satisfied, e.g. with its scope or with post-market performance history, may carry out an on-site audit of the manufacturer's facility.

-Manufacturers of Class C and D devices should have a full quality management system that includes design and development.
-Manufacturers of Class B devices should have a quality management system that need not include design and development activities.
-Manufacturers of Class A devices are expected to have the elements of a QMS in place that need not include design and development activities.
+Manufacturers of Class C and D devices should have a full quality management system4 that includes design and development.
+Manufacturers of Class B devices should have a quality management system also; however, the procedures incorporated within it may not necessarily include design and development activities.
+Manufacturers of Class A devices are expected to have the basic elements of a QMS in place but need not include design and development activities.